Okerew/depramanager-nvim/README.md

 Depramanager port for nvim

 ### Requirements
-pip obviosly for python
+* pip obviosly for python
-nodejs for js obviosly
+* nodejs for js obviously
-cargo-outdated (not so obvious now is it) golang for go obviosly composer for php also not so obvious
+* cargo-outdated (not so obvious now is it)
+* golang for go obviously
+* composer for php also not so obvious

 ### Features